sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-05-Command-Line-Arguments.md

 method `contains` so I don't have to write my own for-loop: I can simply leverage the built-in Java List interface.

-As a consequence, you'll note that I do not assume that `-j` or `-julian` must be at index 1.
+As a consequence, you'll note that I do not assume that `-j` or `--julian` must be at index 1.
 So, as a result:

 `java edu.virginia.cs.commandline.IsLeapYear 1900 here are some unused arguments -j`